Frequently Asked Questions

-We are open Tuesday through Sunday from 9:00am – 4:00pm.
-We are closed on Mondays.
+We are open Tuesday through Saturday from 10:00am – 4:00pm.
+We are closed on Sunday and Monday.

-We are closed on: New Years, 4th of July, Labor Day, Thanksgiving, and Christmas.
+We are closed on: New Years, Easter, 4th of July, Labor Day, Thanksgiving, and Christmas.

 Just the price of admission.
 There are no other costs; parking is free.
 We offer discounts depending on the type of ticket you purchase and the size of your party.Some discounts we offer are: child, senior, veteran, and AAA card member.
 Also, we invite you to check out our membership packages for added discounts and offers.

 Of course!
 We love student tours.
 We love to see their excitement as they experience our exhibits.
 Our docents have a wealth of knowledge and will be able to answer any of your students’ questions.
 Please make sure that you have at least one adult per every five students.
 We recommend your students come prepared with questions and remember school rules apply here too.
 There is a gift shop so your students can purchase merchandise to take with them if they’d like.
 We can’t wait to see you.

 Yes, our annual pass is offered at a discounted rate when purchased as a family plan in lieu of individuals passes.

 Of course!
 We love to engage teachers.
 Visits from kids are the best part of our day!

 Yes.
 We invite you to visit our Admissions page for more information on pricing.

 Yes, our general admission prices are for same day visits.
 Just make sure you hang onto your receipt to show purchase verification.